BarryCoding/fork-vue3-docs/src/study/essentials/composition-api-faq.md

 ## What is Composition API? {#what-is-composition-api}

-Composition API is a set of APIs that allows us to author Vue components using imported functions instead of declaring options.
+Composition API is a set of APIs that allows us to author Vue components using imported functions.
 It is an umbrella term that covers the following APIs:

 - [Reactivity API](/api/reactivity-core), e.g. `ref()` and `reactive()`, that allows us to directly create reactive state, computed state, and watchers.

 - [Lifecycle Hooks](/api/composition-api-lifecycle), e.g. `onMounted()` and `onUnmounted()`, that allow us to programmatically hook into the component lifecycle.

-- [Dependency Injection](/api/composition-api-dependency-injection), i.e. `provide()` and `inject()`, that allow us to leverage Vue's dependency injection system while using Reactivity APIs.
+- [Dependency Injection](/api/composition-api-dependency-injection), i.e. `provide()` and `inject()`, that allow us to leverage Vue's dependency injection system.

 In Vue 3, it is also primarily used together with the [`<script setup>`](/api/sfc-script-setup) syntax in Single-File Components.
 Here's a basic example of a component using Composition API: